NLog/NLog.github.io/_posts/2015-08-27-nlog-4-1-0-is-now-available.md

 Examples: `${event-properties:prop1:format=yyyy-M-dd}` and `${event-properties:aaa:culture=nl-NL}`

 ##Bugs
-Various bugs are fixed in the version.
+Various bugs are fixed in this version.
 The most notable ones:

 ###UNC path issues
 4.0.1 did gave issues with configuration files or binaries hosted on UNC locations.